steemit/smt-whitepaper/smt-manual/manual.md

 ### 1 - Content Publishers - Single Token Support

 A mainstream media website's growth has been slowing and they are looking for ways to get ahead of the changing tech landscape.
 This website is using Disqus for managing their comments.
 The website migrates to a Disqus-like application based on Steem.
-Now their viewers can be rewarded with crypto currency while commenting.
-When the website is ready, they can issue their own token through the comments interface - the token will allow them to 1) earn money by selling tokens 2) catalyze autonomous growth.
+Now their subscribers can be rewarded with crypto currency while commenting.
+When the website is ready, they can issue their own token through the comments interface - the token will allow them to 1) raise capital by selling tokens 2) catalyze autonomous growth.

 Add graphic.